Caring For A New Water Garden

 The second filter, the bio-filter which usually serves as the main filter for the pond and is often incorporated in a waterfall or stream.
 You bio-filter is responsible for breaking down fish waste, keeping the pond safe for fish and finally, if adequate size, for keeping the water clear.
 Bio-filters must run 24 hours a day April through October (in Ohio,) whenever water temperature is above 50 degrees to be effective!
 Even a few hours of a power stoppage can cause the “good bacteria” that lives in your bio-filter to start to die.
 It takes several weeks for the bacteria to replenish itself after a power outage of more than about 8 hours.

 Consistent water temperatures above 85 degrees can be detrimental to fish and plants.
-During extreme heat spells (95 degrees +) it is best to partially shade a small water garden (under 150 gallons) during mid-afternoon.
+During extreme heat spells (90 degrees +) it is best to partially shade small or shallow water gardens (under 300 gallons) during mid-afternoon.
 As a precaution, placing a tarp, piece of shade cloth, etc. across the pond will help reduce the water temperature.

 There are two basic types of algae that can occur in most ponds.
 Single cell, free-floating algae is the most common cause of green water in ponds.
 Your water garden may go through a “green pea soup” phase before your plants become well established.
 This is normal, harmless to fish and plants and will clear up as your plants grow and absorb the nutrients the algae needs to survive.
 Do not drain your garden and put in fresh water, it will just repeat the same green water phase until a balance is reached!
 Once balanced your pond should remain clear enough to see near the bottom of the garden at least 10-11 months of the year.

 The second type of algae you may see is commonly called string algae and grows along the side of the pond, usually attached to rocks, pots, or the liner itself The thin green layer you will see form on rocks and the sides of your garden below water is normal, desirable and a sign of a healthy pond.
 If string algae becomes excessive, stop feeding your fish and follow the other steps outlined above.
 It can also be manually removed with a small leaf rake etc., or the addition of some snails such as Trapdoor or Black Ramshorn may be helpful.
 String algae is most prevalent in the spring and fall during cool weather but normally subsides in the summer.
-(If string algae continues to be a problem, there are a couple of relatively new products on the market that can help without the risk of hurting your fish or plants.
-Stop by or give us a call for details).
+If string algae continues to be a problem, there are a couple of relatively new products (PondFx and OxyPond & Stream Cleaner that we offer that can help without the risk of hurting your fish or plants.
+Stop by or give us a call for details.